Quick Answer

 | Color feels loud | Keep big surfaces softer and use color in smaller accents | The room stays playful without becoming overstimulating. |

 If you want more help on calming the palette itself, feng shui colors for bedroom gives the color side in more detail.
-The key for kids rooms is usually to let the bigger surfaces stay gentler, then let personality come through art, books, textiles, and a few favorite things.
+The key for kids rooms is to let the bigger surfaces stay gentler, then let personality come through art, books, textiles, and a few favorite things.

 What to Use More Carefully in a Kids Room

-What usually helps
+What helps

 - +Keep some open play personality, but edit what stays visible.